Vehicle Use Policy

 Any faculty/staff member, student or authorized volunteer who drives any vehicle on University business represents that, in compliance with this policy, s/he satisfies the following criteria:

-- Have a valid driver's license that currently allows the person to legally operate a motor vehicle, with appropriate endorsement(s) for the vehicle being driven.
-The University reserves the right to conduct random license checks of any employees and/or students who drive off-campus on University business.
+- Has a valid driver's license that currently allows the person to legally operate a motor vehicle, with appropriate endorsement(s) for the vehicle being driven.
+The University reserves the right to conduct random license checks of any employees, students, or volunteers who drive off-campus on University business.

 - Student drivers must annually complete vehicle safety training before driving on University business.